BitcoinErrorLog/skywriter/README.md

 - Built with ❤️ using Kotlin and Material Design 3
 - NFC data format based on Flipper Zero `.nfc` file structure
-- Designed for compatibility with Skylanders portal devices
+- Designed for compatibility with portal devices

 ## 📞 Support